-11 Confirmed as the Manager in charge of financial reporting, as well as the General Manager of Administration and Finance, with Board resolution dated 31 July 2020.
+11 Confirmed as the Manager in charge of financial reporting, as well as the General Manager of Administration and finance, with Board resolution dated 31 July 2020.

-12 On 10 February 2021, the Company terminated by mutual agreement its employment relationship with Francesco Maria Rotundi, General Manager (Italy, the Americas, Algeria, Morocco and Tunisia), whose powers on the same date were assigned to Cesare Bernardini, former General Manager (Europe, Asia and Africa and Brenner, Italy).
+12 On 10 February 2021, the Company consensually terminated its employment relationship with Francesco Maria Rotundi, General Manager (Italy, the Americas, Algeria, Morocco and Tunisia), whose powers on the same date were assigned to Cesare Bernardini, former General Manager (Europe, Asia and Africa and Brenner, Italy).
 With Board resolution dated 10 February 2021, Cesare Bernardini therefore assumed the role of General Manager of Operations - see § "Events after the reporting date".